Fusion5-BusinessCentral/fusion5-businesscentral.github.io/docs/AddOns-IT-Support/00-Licensing/Functionality.md

 ![image.png](./img/Existing-Licenses.png)

 - From this page, users can also add a new license key using the action **Add New License Key**.
+- Users can also **Refresh License** to update the local license details, for example when the license key is upgraded to higher license level.
 - The license keys, as well as all other license tables, are shared across all environment companies.
 This means that if the license allows only a specified number of companies, the client must manage the total number of existing companies and remove the companies that are over this limit or extend the license limits.

 ![image.png](./img/Add-New-License_Key.png)

+### User Limits

+If the extension limits number of the users that may use the extension, only users with plans different from the plans below are considered.
+- Global Admin
+- D365 Admin
+- D365 Admin Partner
+- Delegated Admin
+- Helpdesk
+- Accountant Hub
+- Microsoft 365

 ## For developers